-Figure 29 shows an equivalent model for the TPS54360B-Q1 control loop which can be simulated to check the frequency response and dynamic load response.
-The error amplifier is a transconductance amplifier with a gm{EA} of 350 μ S. The error amplifier can be modeled using an ideal voltage controlled current source.
-The resistor R_o and capacitor C_o model, the open-loop gain, and frequency response of the amplifier.
+Figure 28 shows an equivalent model for the TPS54360B control loop which can be simulated to check the frequency response and dynamic load response.
+The error amplifier is a transconductance amplifier with a gmEA of 350 $\mu$ A/V. The error amplifier can be modeled using an ideal voltage controlled current source.
+The resistor Ro and capacitor Co model the open loop gain and frequency response of the amplifier.
 The 1-mV AC voltage source between the nodes a and b effectively breaks the control loop for the frequency response measurements.
 Plotting c/a provides the small signal response of the frequency compensation.
 Plotting a/b provides the small signal response of the overall loop.
-The dynamic loop response can be evaluated by replacing R_L with a current source with the appropriate load step amplitude and step rate in a time domain analysis.
+The dynamic loop response can be evaluated by replacing RL with a current source with the appropriate load step amplitude and step rate in a time domain analysis.
 This equivalent model is only valid for continuous conduction mode (CCM) operation.

-Figure 29.
-Small Signal Model For Loop Response
+Figure 28.
+Small Signal Model for Loop Response

-7.3.15 Simple Small Signal Model for Peak Current Mode Control
+7.3.15 Simple Small Signal Model for Peak-Current-Mode Control

-Figure 30 describes a simple small signal model that can be used to design the frequency compensation.
-The TPS54360B-Q1 power stage can be approximated by a voltage-controlled current source (duty cycle modulator) supplying current to the output capacitor and load resistor.
-The control to output transfer function is shown in Equation 10 and consists of a DC gain, one dominant pole, and one ESR zero.
-The quotient of the change in switch current and the change in COMP-pin voltage (node c in Figure 29) is the power stage transconductance, gm{PS}.
-The gm{PS} for the TPS54360B-Q1 is 12 A/V. The low-frequency gain of the power stage is the product of the transconductance and the load resistance as shown in Equation 11.
+Figure 29 describes a simple small signal model that can be used to design the frequency compensation.
+The TPS54360B power stage can be approximated by a voltage-controlled current source (duty cycle modulator) supplying current to the output capacitor and load resistor.
+The control to output transfer function is shown in Equation 11 and consists of a DC gain, one dominant pole, and one ESR zero.
+The quotient of the change in switch current and the change in COMP pin voltage (node c in Figure 28) is the power stage transconductance, gmPS.
+The gmPS for the TPS54360B is 12 A/V. The low-frequency gain of the power stage is the product of the transconductance and the load resistance as shown in Equation 12.

 As the load current increases and decreases, the low-frequency gain decreases and increases, respectively.
-This variation with the load is problematic at first glance, but fortunately the dominant pole moves with the load current (see Equation 12).
-The combined effect is highlighted by the dashed line in the right half of Figure 30.
+This variation with the load may seem problematic at first glance, but fortunately the dominant pole moves with the load current (see Equation 13).
+The combined effect is highlighted by the dashed line in the right half of Figure 29.
 As the load current decreases, the gain increases and the pole frequency lowers, keeping the 0-dB crossover frequency the same with varying load conditions.
 The type of output capacitor chosen determines whether the ESR zero has a profound effect on the frequency compensation design.
-Using high-ESR aluminum-electrolytic capacitors can reduce the number frequency compensation components required to stabilize the overall loop because the phase margin is increased by the ESR zero of the output capacitor (see Equation 13).
+Using high ESR aluminum electrolytic capacitors may reduce the number frequency compensation components needed to stabilize the overall loop because the phase margin is increased by the ESR zero of the output capacitor (see Equation 14).